 April 20, 2017

-“It worked in ’91, it works now and it will probably work in 10 years.”
+“It worked in ’91, it works now and it will work in 10 years.”

-Drawing on his experience crate digging in Canada and around the world, Micay has built a formidable collection of classic and sought after progressive trance records that have been weaved into his sets and form the creative inspiration for new 17 Steps EP Three Way Is The Hard Way which features Avalon Emerson on remix duty.
+Drawing on his experience crate digging in Canada and around the world, Micay has built a formidable collection of classic and sought after progressive trance records that have been weaved into his sets, and form the creative inspiration for his 17 Steps EP Three Way Is The Hard Way which features Avalon Emerson on remix duty.

-To mark the release we asked Bwana to rifle through his collection and pick out 10 favourite records from his collection.
+To mark the release we asked Bwana to rifle through his collection and pick out 10 favourites

 ‘Partial’ from Mahasiddhi – Paradise Ambient & Tribal Journey